-No matter what form abuse takes, it brings serious harm.
+No matter what form abuse takes, it brings serious harm and is unacceptable.

 Causes of Nursing Home Abuse

 Not all nursing homes are able to provide the same standard of care.
-Some nursing homes may have the resources needed to ensure all residents receive quality care.
-Others struggle to provide the right resources, oversight, and care.
+Some facilities lack the resources and oversight needed to ensure all residents receive quality care.

 - Burnout and overwork